 The Police Department works closely with the City's Human Resources Department to recruit candidates for a career with the Missouri City Police Department.
 The Department offers two primary hiring tracks:

-- Track 2 is for police cadets who must have a four year degree, be a veteran of the U.S. military with at least two years of full time continuous military service, or be a full-time employee with the City of Missouri City.
+- Track 2 – Police Cadet.
+Under this track applicants are not TCOLE certified.
+Applicants must have either a four year college degree, a minimum of two years full time continuous service in the military, currently enrolled in a TCOLE Approved Law Enforcement Academy or be a full time employee with the City of Missouri City.

 3849 Cartwright Road

 Check in begins at 08:00 a.m. and ends at 08:45 a.m.

 How To Apply?

 All applicants must successfully complete and submit one of the following applications:

 Applicants not disqualified from testing, will receive an invitation for examination from the Civil Service Director.
 The invitation will confirm the examination date, time, and location.
 For those applicants who pass both the physical and written portions, a Personal History Statement packet will be sent to you via email.
 You must complete, sign, notarize (where applicable), and return to the Police Department.

 In order to move on in the application process, applicants must achieve a passing score of at least 70% on the written examination.
 If an applicant served in the United States armed forces, received an honorable discharge, and makes a passing grade (70%+) on the written examination, the applicant may be eligible to have five points added to their examination grade.
 To be eligible for these points, applicants must submit proof of their honorable discharge by providing their DD Form 214, at check-in on the examination date.